latcaa-ce-ntu/ce7-grp-2-capstone/README.md

     - OIDC supports multiple cloud providers, allowing teams to deploy applications without changing authentication methods.
 6. Better Compliance with Security Standards
     - Adopting OIDC helps organizations align with security best practices, minimizing the use of long-lived credentials.

+### Conclusion

+OIDC eliminates the need for all team members to share a set of access keys/credentials and reduces access management workload.
+Hence we chose to integrate OIDC in our workflow.
+Potential areas for improvement: Restrict Access to different resources created based on specific user roles (IAM) that authenticate using OIDC.

 https://www.parsectix.com/blog/github-oidc